10 More Contemporary Blues Artists

 When most people think of great blues artists, they think of the past, and legendary artists like B.B.
 King, Muddy Waters, Robert Johnson, Howlin' Wolf, John Lee Hooker, or Stevie Ray Vaughan.
 All those guys were great, but the blues did not die with them.

 Most people are aware of the influence blues music had on rock and roll.
 They are almost inextricably connected.
-However, the blues still continues as its own genre.
+However, the blues still continues as its own genre, and it continues to influence almost every genre of modern music.
 Here are some of the people who are keeping the flame alive for the next generation.

 Keb' Mo' is a musical force to be reckoned with.
 Born Kevin Roosevelt Moore in Compton, California on October 3, 1951.
 He is a singer, songwriter, guitarist, and three-time American Grammy Award-winner.